SEND self-evaluation framework

 - FACT Bucks are an essential participant in any wider Stakeholder Group for each service.
 This helps develop the service and its relationship to the wider Local Area Offer for SEND where applicable.

 - A FACT Bucks representative is part of the contract monitoring process and is invited to all contract monitoring meetings.
-This enables the parent carer voice to be heard as the contract progresses and mid contract changes are agreed.
+This enables the parent/carer's voice to be heard as the contract progresses and mid-contract changes are agreed upon.

 Good practice example: Parent feedback surrounding our EHCP needs assessment request form.